WPMedia/engine-theme-sdk/README.md

 If you don't go to the page automatically on successful compilation, go to [http://localhost:6006/](http://localhost:6006/).

+When you push to the branch and make a pull request, you will see the built storybook in the pull request checks.

 ## Contribute
 If you need to update an existing Engine SDK component, contact the Pagebuilder team.
 If you want to create a new component follow these instructions:
 1. Pull the latest `staging` branch